 For students with hearing loss in a mainstream classroom setting, the small and discreet Oticon ConnectClip can make one-to-one communication easier in noisy settings or when listening at a distance, following the teacher in the classroom, hearing the coach on a field, or keeping up with a dance instructor.
-By simply having the teacher or instructor wear the Oticon ConnectClip, tweens and teens can now hear the speaker’s voice loud and clear, directly streamed to their Oticon Opn hearing aids – up to 65 feet away from the speaker!
+By simply having the teacher or instructor wear the Oticon ConnectClip, students can hear the speaker’s voice loud and clear, directly streamed to their Oticon Opn Play hearing aids – up to 65 feet away from the speaker!

 Many schools use FM technology to help children with hearing loss overcome the effects of distance and noise, so they can hear as much of the teacher’s voice as possible.
 With an Amigo FM system, the teacher wears a microphone to capture her voice, and the speech signal is then sent directly to the FM receiver attached to the child's hearing aids.